RadiantSystem/radiant-doc/en/packages/api/methods/filters/getTicketViews.md

 Unrequired parameters:

 - QueueID - queue id.
+When it is set the Screens field also shows on which mobile application screens should be shown State items.
+The State screen mapping are set for Mobile package's setting:

+  - Ticket::Frontend::AgentMobileTicketNote
+  - Ticket::Frontend::AgentMobileNewTicket
+  - Ticket::Frontend::AgentMobileTicketStatus
+  - Ticket::Frontend::AgentMobileTicketClose
+  - Ticket::Frontend::AgentMobileEditTicket

 QueueID is used to get the same stricted State list as used for AgentTicketPhone page in Web OTRS.